s7manth/tp/docs/team/festivecat.md

       To better keep track of their students.
     * Time spent on this (estimate):
       150mins
+  * **Feature 3**: Implementing the Task Manager Functionality
+    * What it does:
+      The task manager will help the target audience keep track of tasks for their students better.
+      For example, a Teaching Assistant can use the task manager to keep track of when certain assignments are due, which allows them to contact their students if needed.
+    * Justification:
+      This features allows our application to be more than just any contact management/contact list application.
+      By incorporating this, the target audience now has an in-built feature to assist in their task-tracking activities.
+      This feature can also be extended to be linked to students or Mods or Groups.
+It can also be extended to use different priority systems to rank the Tasks.
+    * Time spent on this (estimate):
+      360mins

 * **Enhancements to existing features**:
   * Add Mod class/field (Pull request [\#70]())